ArismitaM/face_detection/README.md

 ## Getting Started
 Installation:

-–CUDA and cudNN for NVIDIA GPU support.
+– CUDA and cudNN for NVIDIA GPU support.

-–Dlib library for CNN-based face detection.
+– Dlib library for CNN-based face detection.

-–mmod_human_face_detector.dat for face parameterization.
+– mmod_human_face_detector.dat for face parameterization.

 ## Key Features
 It detects faces in each frame of the video.
 For each face detected, it assigns 128 face parameters and makes a pickle file.